 Based at St. John's Episcopal Church in Mobile, Alabama, Gloria Dei Chorale is in

-its fourteenth season, and a positive, vital force in the artistic community of Mobile
+its sixteenth season, and a positive, vital force in the artistic community of Mobile

 and the surrounding area.